SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/calc-view.png)

+    There are various ways to open the Calculation View:

+     -  1. Directly within the editor on the projection level
+     -  2. Using DBX as a "Column View"

 ## Exercise 2.7 Create Analytic Privileges for your Calculation View

 1. In the Getting Started wizard, select Create Analytic Privileges for your Calculation View and complete the steps.

 2. TODO Volker, why does it suggest opening dbx here?
-There are various ways to open the Calculation View:
- -  1. Directly within the editor on the projection level
- -  2. Using DBX as a "Column View"
+Unless I am mistaken, nothing can be seen in DBX related to the privileges and the calculation view can not yet preview the data.

 ## Exercise 2.8 Create a Database Role for the Analytic Privilege